Open-MSS/MSS/docs/installation.rst

      mss                            7.0.2     py310hff52083_0    conda-forge

-We have reports that often an update suceeds by using the install option and the new version number, in this example $mss_version and python as second option ::
+We have reports that often an update succeeds by using the install option and the new version number, in this example $mss_version and python as second option ::

    (mssenv) $ mamba install mss=$mss_version python